 COVID-19: Keeping Our Patients, Team, And Community Safe

-At Fleming Island Family Dental, our first and foremost goal is to help you and your family achieve optimal oral and overall health.
+At Family Smiles & Facial Aesthetics of Fleming Island, our first and foremost goal is to help you and your family achieve optimal oral and overall health.

 For everyone these days, staying healthy is a top priority – and for many, a visit to the dentist may be far from top-of-mind..
 Let us assure you of two things: dentistry is an essential health service and the dentist’s office is one of the safest places for you to visit – after all, we are designed to prevent the spread of infectious disease and we have always followed the strict mandates and recommendations put forward by our governing bodies.
 Next to a hospital operating room, a dental practice is one of the most-sterile atmospheres you can be in.

 Throughout all restriction levels we could experience today and into the future, attending medical appointments, in which dentistry is included, is considered essential.
 To help you get the critical professional oral care you need and want, here’s what we’re doing to keep you safe.